2007 | Certified LEED Silver | United States Green Building Council (USGBC)

-“In working with found artifacts, we found plenty of opportunity for innovation, and not a little humor,” recalls Mike McGlone, who was Alamo’s partner in charge and design lead.
-“For example, a pile of industrial springs gave rise to the idea of suspending the gold Fiberglas sphere we inherited from our design for San Antonio’s papal mass site in 1989.”
+“In working with found artifacts, we found plenty of opportunity for innovation, and not a little humor,” recalls Mike McGlone, FAIA, who was Alamo’s partner in charge and design lead.
+“For example, a pile of industrial springs gave rise to the idea of suspending the gold Fiberglas sphere we inherited from our design for San Antonio’s Papal Mass site in 1989.”
 The giant gold glitter ball, once an oversized finial on a giant outdoor stage, now gently bobs from its giant spring among leafy tree branches at the courtyard ell, a signature conversation piece.

 Finding our Footing in an Emerging Redevelopment Zone

-Originally zoned for heavy industrial use, the 2-acre corner lot was rezoned using a City of San Antonio incentive program aimed at the redevelopment of infill urban sites.
+Originally zoned for heavy industrial use, the 1-acre corner lot was rezoned using a City of San Antonio incentive program aimed at the redevelopment of infill urban sites.
 As a part of the rezoning process, the architects facilitated public meetings with the City’s Office of Historic Preservation, zoning, and planning departments.
 To build community support for the project, the co-owners held neighborhood meetings with residents, local business owners, and community groups.
 The team gathered input on the design direction and, more broadly, the project’s ‘fit’ within the existing Neighborhood Master Plan.
-With strong local support, our two offices created not just an office campus – we created a beacon for redevelopment in the area.
+With strong local support, our combined offices created not just an office campus – we created a model for redevelopment in the area.

 Urban Pioneering Sparks Residential Development